-One of the more sensitive issues that comes up in obstetrics and gynecology is patients having problems with infertility.
+One of the more sensitive issues that comes up in obstetrics, gynecology and Advanced Urology is patients having problems with infertility.
 We received some excellent didactic instruction on the medical elements of the topic, but I was struck by a key issue that came up during this discussion.
 It was the issue of how we, as a society and in the medical profession, classify infertility as a concept.
 This is important, because the classification influences reimbursement, which is a very big deal when it comes to the costs of medical treatment for fertility issues which can be astronomical.

 Is fertility a key element of health?
 Is it a sort of privilege?
 Or is having babies/children a human right?
 Many people would lean that way.
 Is infertility a disease?
 Is it a condition?

 Words are just words, but they matter a lot, both in how they influence how we think/feel about ourselves and others.
 There are certainly many things which we could clearly classify as a disease which can cause problems with fertility: e.g. infections or cancer.
 However, age is also a big factor, and most people would not classify that as a disease, the term “condition” seems a better fit.
 We don’t expect to cure aging, although medically we try to ameliorate some of its detrimental effects.
 However, fertility automatically involves two people, at least as we typically think about it, and that also makes it different from other “diseases”, so is the state of infertility is perhaps more of a “condition” on that front as well.

 Suppose a young couple comes in to clinic, they’ve been trying to have children for 18 months, and I think most people would expect medical insurance to cover counseling and starting to look into issues of fertility through history, examination, labs and imaging.
 Then suppose a problem is discovered, what is reasonable for health insurance to cover as therapy?
 Just some things, or everything possible?
 Medications?
 Surgery?
 Donor sperm?
 Donor eggs?
 IVF?
 Surrogate mother fees?